 When it comes to the display, the Zebra TC75 comes with a solid model.
 It’s a 4.7-inch high-definition screen you can use with your fingers, gloved fingers, or a stylus.
 The resolution is 1280×720 pixels, and there’s also automatic setting adjustment.

 One of the most important aspects of rugged mobile computers is the build quality.
 Your device needs to be strong enough to endure powerful impact and prevent any substance from causing extensive damage.
 The Zebra TC75 does a solid job providing its customers with decent sturdiness.
 The item possesses the MIL-STD-810G safety certification and comes with Corning Gorilla Glass.

 The TC75 features a Li-Lon 3.7V 4620 mAh typical battery, which is a significant downgrade.
-It’s great that the item can be swapped without shutting down the computer or closing open apps, but it doesn’t offer as much power as the RS80’s battery.
+It’s great that the item can be swapped without shutting down the computer or closing open apps, but it doesn’t offer as much power as other mobile devices.